cj-robinson/elections-meta-spend-2024/README.md

 To pull API, run import_requests.py and consolitdate.py, making sure to change any folders in the top of the files.
 This will give you the API-based data from https://github.com/Lejo1/facebook_ad_library.
+Much of this was sourced from Claude, but more documentation can be found at this GitHub.

 To get the meta ad library report, visit https://www.facebook.com/ads/library/report/?source=nav-header and scroll to the bottom.